Placeblock/CommandAPI/README.md

 This looks much cleaner then the first-mentioned class, and now you can use PaperCommand freely.

 ### What is CustomPlayer?
-Remember the Information Note before the example?
-I said that Paper-/Waterfall-CommandBridge handle the Source for you.
+Remember that I said that Paper-/Waterfall-CommandBridge handle the Source for you?
 Well, it isn't 100% right.
 I could have implemented a Source Class just with (for paper) the Bukkit Player and the CommandSender, and (for Waterfall) the ProxiedPlayer and the CommandSender, but in larger plugins you will likely have a Custom Player which holds your player data and (with Paper) your Bukkit Player.
 To Support these Custom Players, the Source used in the Paper-/Waterfall-CommandBridge is generic.
 You can set the Type